Immigration detention in Australia: Length of detention

 There is no maximum time limit for detaining a person in Australia under immigration laws.
 The length of immigrant detention has steadily increased in the past decade, and as of May 2020, the average period of time for people held in detention facilities was 553 days.
 The Australian Department of Home Affairs provides updated monthly detention statistics.

 In some cases, people have been held in detention for over 10 years, such as Ghader, an Ahwazi man from Iran who has been detained since 2010, and Said Imasi, a stateless man born in Western Sahara.
 Ghader has a daughter, born in 2015, whom he has not seen since she was a baby.
 In February 2019, Imasi made a legal challenge to the High Court of Australia, attempting to overturn the landmark Al Kateb v Godwin decision.

-In June 2019 it was revealed that a Tamil man from Sri Lanka had been held in detention for 9 years.
+In June 2019, it was revealed that a Tamil man from Sri Lanka had been held in detention for 9 years.
 The man, who was blind, as well as mentally and physically disabled, was being held in Villawood Detention Centre at the time of publishing.
-In 2002-2003 the man was captured by the Sri Lankan Army and tortured, after which he fled the country.
-He was recognised as a refugee by Australia, but received an adverse security assessment from ASIO.
+In 2002–2003, the man was captured by the Sri Lankan Army and tortured, after which he fled the country.
+He was recognised as a refugee by Australia, but received an adverse security assessment from Australian Security Intelligence Organisation (ASIO).

+Behrouz Boochani was held in offshore detention at the Manus Island Detention Centre from 2013 to 2017 (when the facility shut), and was detained elsewhere on Papua New Guinea until 2019.

 History of mandatory detention

-Mandatory detention of asylum seekers (technically, "unlawful arrivals") in Australia was established by the Keating Government by the Migration Reform Act 1992 which came into operation on 1 September 1994.
+Mandatory detention of asylum seekers (so called, "unlawful arrivals") in Australia was established by the Keating government by the Migration Reform Act 1992 which came into operation on 1 September 1994.
 It was originally intended as an interim measure.
-Controls on unauthorised arrivals were tightened under the subsequent Howard Government, including under the Pacific Solution policy, contributing to a sharp decline in boat arrivals and, consequently, to numbers of people being detained.
-The Pacific Solution was dismantled by the Rudd Government and partially restored under the Gillard Government in response to increased boat arrivals and reported deaths at sea.
+Controls on unauthorised arrivals were tightened under the subsequent Howard government, including under the Pacific Solution policy, contributing to a sharp decline in boat arrivals and, consequently, to numbers of people being detained.
+The Pacific Solution was dismantled by the Rudd government and partially restored under the Gillard government in response to increased boat arrivals and reported deaths at sea.

 Mandatory detention was introduced to "support the integrity of Australia's immigration program" and "management of Australian borders" and to distinguish between those who have submitted themselves to offshore entry processes prior to arrival and those who have not.
 Under the policy, asylum seekers are mandatorily detained while they "undergo an assessment process, including security and health checking, to establish if they have a legitimate reason for staying in Australia".

-Keating Government (1992–1996)
+Keating government (1992–1996)

 Before 1992, the Migration Legislation Amendment Act 1989 had created a regime of administrative detention of unlawful boat arrivals.
 Although officers were obligated to arrest and detain anyone suspected of being an ‘illegal entrant’, detention was discretionary.
 Between November 1989 and January 1994, there was a "second wave" of unauthorised boat arrivals comprising eighteen boats carrying 735 people (predominantly Cambodian nationals).